Richard Ramirez: Capture

 On August 30, 1985, Ramirez took a bus to Tucson, Arizona, to visit his brother, unaware that he had become the lead story in virtually every major newspaper and television news program across California.
 After failing to meet his brother due to his not being home, he returned to Los Angeles early on the morning of August 31.
 He walked past police officers, who were staking out the bus terminal in hopes of catching the killer should he attempt to flee on an outbound bus, and into a convenience store in East Los Angeles.

-After noticing a group of elderly Hispanic women fearfully identifying him as "el matador", Ramirez saw his face on the front page of the newspaper La Opinión with a headline calling him "Invasor Nocturno" (English: "Night Invader") and fled the store in a panic.
+After noticing a group of elderly Hispanic women fearfully identifying him as "el matador" (Spanish for "the killer"), Ramirez saw his face on the front page of the newspaper La Opinión with a headline calling him "Invasor Nocturno" (English: "Night Invader") and fled the store in a panic.
 After running across the Santa Ana Freeway, he attempted to carjack an unlocked Ford Mustang but was pulled out by angry residents Faustino Pinon and Jose Burgoin.
 Ramirez ran across the street and attempted to take car keys from Angelina De La Torre.
 Her husband, Manuel De La Torre, witnessed the attempt and struck Ramirez over the head with a fence post in the pursuit.
 A group of over ten residents (including Jose Burgoin's sons) formed and chased Ramirez down Hubbard Street in Boyle Heights.
 They restrained Ramirez and beat him.
 At around 8 a.m., police were called over a disturbance in the area with few other details.
 Police arrived on Hubbard Street and took a severely beaten Ramirez into custody.